-Prospects for further studies of sympatric mussel species niche partitioning, apart from finding better approaches for SDM construction, in our opinion are the next.
-Parallel study of different contact zones between species to account for common and zone-specific patterns.
-Use of taxonomic methods that allow direct assessment of abundances of species, as well as their hybrids, for studying competition between all of them.
-Incorporating additional environmental factors into the SDM, not forgetting the biotic ones.
-Accounting for different spatial scales in species segregation within the zones, including the smallest of them.Promising directions of further research on niche partitioning in sympatric mussel species are, in our opinion, as follows.
+91

+Promising directions of further research on niche partitioning in sympatric mussel species are, in our opinion, as follows.
 Firstly, a parallel study in different contact zones would reveal common and zone-specific patterns.
 Secondly, the use of taxonomic methods allowing direct assessment of abundances of species and their hybrids would elucidate the nature of competition between them all.
 Incorporation of additional environmental factors, including biotic ones, into SDMs might yield surprising results.
 Finally, it would be worthwhile to have a closer look at different spatial scales, down to the smallest one, in the segregation of these two mussel species.
 98